cyberjunk/meridian59-dotnet/README.md

 # Wiki

-Visit the <a href="https://github.com/cyberjunk/meridian59-dotnet/wiki">wiki</a> for more information about the different projects/tools.
+Visit the <a href="https://github.com/cyberjunk/meridian59-dotnet/wiki">wiki</a> for more information about the different projects/tools (including more details about OgreClient)